jeffalo/ocular/content/privacy.md

 *TLDR: ocular only collects basic analytics data, registered user data and data that powers features such as reactions and starring.
 I don't want your private info.*

 ocular uses a number of services to provide various tools to enhance the experience.
-These services may collect and or use data according to their individual privacy policies.
+These services may collect and or use data according to their privacy policies.

 - To collect basic usage analytics, ocular uses a self-hosted instance of [Plausible Analytics](https://plausible.io).
 You can find out more about what kind of information is collected at the [Plausible Analytics website](https://plausible.io).